Back me or sack me, protege of Germany's Merkel tells her party

 Kramp-Karrenbauer, 57, has made several gaffes since taking over as CDU leader last December that have dented her popularity and raised questions about her suitability to be the party’s candidate for chancellor when Merkel leaves office.

-“If you are of the view that the Germany I want is not the Germany you imagine, if you are of the view that the way I want to go with you is not the way you think is the right one, then let’s speak today and let’s end it today, here, now,” Kramp-Karrenbauer said to gasps from delegates, astonished that she gambled on putting her fate in their hands so immediately.
+“If you are of the view that the Germany I want is not the Germany you imagine, if you are of the view that the way I want to go with you is not the way you think is the right one, then let’s speak today and let’s end it today, here, now,” Kramp-Karrenbauer said to gasps from delegates.

-“But, dear friends, if you want this Germany, if you want to take this path together ... then let’s roll up our sleeves here and now and make a start,” she added before delegates showed their support with a seven-minute standing ovation.
+“But, dear friends, if you want this Germany, if you want to take this path together ... then let’s roll up our sleeves here and now and make a start,” she added, before the seven-minute ovation.

-Meeting under the banner “Germany’s strong middle”, the CDU is aiming to reassert itself in the political centre ground, where the Greens have surged.
+Meeting under the banner “Germany’s strong middle”, the CDU is aiming to reassert itself in the political center ground, where the Greens have surged.

-Merkel, in power since 2005, has said she will not seek re-election at the next national election, due in 2021, and the CDU is trying to boost its image and appeal to hold its position as the leading governing party after she goes.
+Merkel, 65, has been in power since 2005 and said she will not seek re-election at the next national election, due in 2021.
+The CDU is trying to boost its image and appeal to hold its position as the leading governing party after she goes.

+In her speech, Kramp-Karrenbauer painted a grim scenario of economic decline for Germany in which its companies cease to register patents in 10 years’ time, and young people leave the country complaining of a lack of creativity.

 On Kramp-Karrenbauer’s watch, the CDU suffered losses in a May election to the European Parliament and setbacks in regional elections.
 She described this as “painful” in a speech lasting close to 1-1/2 hours.